iamsource2021/angular-getstarted/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Here are some key concepts you need to understand about Angular

+- *Components*: Components are the foundation of an Angular application.
+Each component represents a specific part of the user interface and contains its own logic and associated template.
+Components can be nested within each other to build more complex interfaces.

+- *Templates*: Templates define how the content of a component is rendered.
+They use a syntax similar to HTML and allow you to bind data and events to the component's code.

+- *Directives*: Directives are instructions applied to DOM elements in a template.
+Angular includes built-in directives like ngIf and ngFor that allow you to perform conditional and repetitive actions in the user interface.

+- *Data Binding*: Angular uses one-way data binding to keep the component's data and the user interface in sync.
+You can bind component properties and events to the template to reflect changes in real time.

+- *Services*: Services are classes that provide specific functionalities and can be injected into components to share data or perform common operations.
+Services are useful for separating business logic from component code and promoting reusability.

+- *Dependency Injection*: Angular has a built-in dependency injection system that allows you to provide instances of classes to other classes that need them.
+This makes it easy to create and maintain scalable and decoupled applications.

+- *Modules*: Modules are containers for organizing components, services, and other Angular artifacts.
+Modules define a context and enable code reuse between applications.